sevenecks/lambda-moo-programming/README.md

 # Lambda MOO Programming

 ## Introduction
+The primary purpose of this repository is to aggregate and update the existing LambdaMOO Programming Resources that exist.
+The core of the work done here has been to converted the original MOO Programmer's Manual written by Pavel Curtis to HTML5/Bootstrap and to update each section of the manual with additional information.

 There are a number of other files included in this repository.
 Many are all scraped from various websites that continue to exist, somehow, to this day.
 Most are at least 15 years old.
 I have included them here for posterity, since losing them would be tragic.

 ## Contents
-There are two versions of each file.
-One is a markdown copy which is accessible on GitHub and one is an HTML version.
+There are two versions of each document in this repository.
+One is a markdown copy located in [/tutorials](/tutorials) which is accessible on GitHub and one is an HTML version located in [/tutorials/src](/tutorials/src).

 ### Lambda MOO Programmer's Manual [Updated]
 The LambdaMOO Programmer's Manual is an updated and expanded version of the LambdaMOO Programmer's Manual originally written by Pavel Curtis.